envytools/envytools/hwdocs/memory/nv50-vm.rst

 If DMA object is paged, the address is looked up in the page tables, with read-only flag, supervisor-only flag, storage type, and compression mode optionally overriden as specified by the DMA object.
-Otherwise, the address directly becomes the physical address.
+Otherwise, the address directly becomes the linear address.
 For compressed unpaged VRAM objects, the tag address is computed as follows:

-- take the computed VRAM physical address and substract compression base address from it. if result is negative, force compression mode to none
+- take the computed VRAM linear address and substract compression base address from it. if result is negative, force compression mode to none
 - shift result right by 16 bits
 - add base tag address to the result